-Paramhansa Yogananda made this suggestion for overcoming drowsiness during meditation: “Squeeze your eyes shut several times, then open them wide and stare straight ahead.
+How to stop falling asleep during meditation?
+Paramhansa Yogananda made this suggestion for overcoming drowsiness and sleepiness during meditation: “Squeeze your eyes shut several times, then open them wide and stare straight ahead.
 Repeat this practice once or twice more.
 If you do this, sleepiness will cease to bother you.”

 Keeping the eyes uplifted during meditation helps you stay more alert.
 It also attunes you to higher states of consciousness.
-If you find yourself falling asleep, or drifting off in meditation, concentrate very deeply — but without strain — at the point between the eyebrows.
+If you find yourself drifting off or feeling sleepy while meditating, concentrate very deeply — but without strain — at the point between the eyebrows.

 Swami Kriyananda wrote in The Art and Science of Raja Yoga, “The position of the eyes suggests the general portion of the brain in which the consciousness is centered.
 In particular, when the mind slips toward subconsciousness and the energy becomes centered in the lower brain, the eyes tend to look downward; when one is involved in the world, or otherwise active on the conscious level, the energy becomes centered more in the mid-brain, and the eyes tend more naturally to look straight ahead; and when one enters a state of superconsciousness, the eyes are drawn automatically to gaze upward.”

-You may experience times where sleepiness is a recurring problem.
+You may experience times where feeling sleepy during meditation is a recurring problem.
 If this is the case, don’t worry about it; it’s usually just a phase.
 Meditating with energy and calm intensity — plus a positive attitude — is the key to breaking through.

 Start a New Meditation Practice or Inspire Your Current One